-Teaching/Learning Strategies Evaluation Methods Percentage of Final Grade Discussion Board (SLOs 1, 2, 3, 4, 5, 6, 7) Writing responses to prompts and peers.
-45% Each week one (1) graded discussion.
+Teaching/Learning Strategies Evaluation Methods Percentage of Final Grade Discussion Board Writing responses to 45% (SLOs 1, 2, 3, 4, 5, 6, 7) prompts and peers.
+Each week one (1) graded discussion.
 Each discussion requires one (1) initial response and two (2) substantive peer responses.
 All initial posts should cite appropriate resources, whether course materials or outside sources using APA citations, 7 th edition.
-All initial posts must be made by the initial deadline (Friday)

-and follow up posts made by the last day of the module week (Sunday).Discussions posts will not be accepted past this Sunday deadline each week.The late penalty will be assessed according to the due date of the initial post.
-Additional directions and guidelines are on Canvas.
+All initial posts must be made by the initial deadline (Friday) and follow up posts made by the last day of the module week (Sunday).
+Discussions posts will not be accepted past this Sunday deadline each week.
+The late penalty will be assessed according to the due

+date of the initial post.
+Additional directions and guidelines are on

+Canvas.

 Quizzes/Exams (SLOs 1, 5, 6) At the end of some weeks, there is a quiz/exam that will cover the previous material.
 This assesses your completion and comprehension of the module materials and reading requirements.
 More details are on Canvas.
-Multiple-choice questions, true-false, select all that apply, essay format.
-25% Written Assignments (SLOs 1, 2, 3, 4, 5, 7) These activities are interactive and help you engage with ideas and experiences that bring about questions, comparisons, insights, criticisms, speculations, and tentative conclusions.
+Multiple-choice questions, true-false, select all that apply.
+25%

+Written Assignments (SLOs 1, 2, 3, 4, 5, 7) These activities are interactive and help you engage with ideas and experiences that bring about questions, comparisons, insights, criticisms, speculations, and tentative conclusions.
 The specific requirements, along with a grading rubric for each assignment, are located online.
-Readings/Audio Visual Components Scaffolding writing assignment leading to a final essay - Total 100%
+Scaffolding writing assignment leading to a final essay 30%

+Readings/Audio - -

+Visual Components

+Total 100%

 Topical Outline of Modules: Each module begins on Monday and ends Sunday.
-The material for the following week will be made available to you by Thursday, so feel free to work ahead.
+The following week's material will be available to you by Thursday, so feel free to work ahead.
 All due dates are for Eastern Standard Time (EST) zone.